Thick hyperbolic 3-manifolds with bounded rank: Splitting along barriers

 Recall that Theorem \ref{double compression body theorem} (1) states that if $U $ has genus $g$ and $\epsilon $-width at least some $L=L(g,\epsilon)$, then any boundary component of $\mathcal{DC}(M, U) $ that is not isotopic to a level surface of $U$ is incompressible in $M$.

-The reader should note that $ \mathcal {DC}(M,U)$ is only defined up to isotopy, so it makes sense that being a barrier should be invariant of isotopy.
-Also, it is a theorem of Waldhausen \cite{Waldhausenirreducible} that any two homotopic embedded surfaces in $M$ are isotopic, so one could also have said `homotopic' above.
-We will use this without comment below.
+Also, the reader should note that $ \mathcal {DC}(M,U)$ is only defined up to isotopy.
+So really, we'll call any incompressible surface isotopic to a component of $\partial \mathcal {DC}(M,U)$ a `barrier' of $U$.

 \it Convention: \rm In the rest of this paper a \emph{$(k,L)$-product region} will be a product region with genus at most $k$ and $\epsilon$-width at least $L$.
 A barrier of a $(k,L)$-product region is called a \emph{$(k,L)$-barrier.}